 - No interest accumulation on subsidized student loans during periods when payments are deferred

-- Access to repayment plans based on your income that provide loan forgiveness once you have been in repayment for 20 or 25 years
+- Access to repayment plans based on your income that provide loan forgiveness once you have been in repayment for 20 or 25 years (or earlier for some SAVE Plan enrollees)

-- Access to various forms of loan forgiveness and discharge, such as Public Service Loan Forgiveness, teacher loan forgiveness, total and permanent disability discharge, and borrower defense to repayment discharge.
+- Access to various forms of loan forgiveness and discharge, such as Public Service Loan Forgiveness, Teacher Loan Forgiveness, total and permanent disability discharge, and borrower defense to repayment discharge

 The Takeaway

-The nation’s student debt has grown in recent years, with the average student borrowing over $37,000 in federal loans to pursue a bachelor’s degree.
-When it comes to graduate school, the average graduate student loan debt balance is $76,000 among federal borrowers.What this has led to: student loan debt now ranks as the second highest consumer debt category in the nation, second only to mortgage debt.Holders of federal student loans could be interested in refinancing loans.
-However, they must bear in mind that refinancing means that loan is no longer eligible for federal forgiveness or income-driven repayment.Explore your student loan refinancing options with Lantern.
+The nation’s student debt has grown in recent years, with the average student borrowing $35,000 to pursue a college education.
+When it comes to grad school, the average PhD candidate can rack up well above $100K in student debt.What this has led to: student loan debt now ranks as the second highest consumer debt category in the nation, second only to mortgage debt.Holders of federal student loans could be interested in refinancing loans.
+However, they must bear in mind that refinancing means that loan is no longer eligible for federal forgiveness or income-driven repayment.
+You may pay more interest over the life of the loan if you refinance with an extended term.Lantern can help you find student loan refinance offers.
+Photo credit: iStock/designer491

 About the Author